sbrennan4/salt/doc/ref/states/requisites.rst

 * ``onchanges_any``
 * ``onfail_any``

+Lastly, onfail has one special ``onfail_all`` form to account for when `AND` logic is desired instead of the default `OR` logic of onfail/onfail_any (which are equivalent).

-All of the requisites define specific relationships and always work with the dependency logic defined above.
+All requisites define specific relationships and always work with the dependency logic defined `above <requisites-matching>`.

 .. _requisites-require: